mohamadhassan2/download-github-security-vulnerabilities-/README.md

 # download-github-security-vulnerabilities-
-This python script will downloads all github security vulnerabilities from the Github Advisory Database.
+This python script will download all GitHub security vulnerabilities from the Github Advisory Database.

 __Problem statement:__
-The scrip will download all github security vulnerabilities from the Github Advisory Database: https://github.com/advisories?query=type%3Areviewed+ecosystem%3Apip.
+The scrip will download all GitHUB security vulnerabilities from the Github Advisory Database: https://github.com/advisories?query=type%3Areviewed+ecosystem%3Apip.
 Then zips up the advisories by severity: 4 zips for each category of severity:  low, moderate, high, critical.
 The code will generate a csv file with a row for every vulnerability and a set of attributes summarizing the key information for each vulnerability.
 The CSV output contain a field called KEV.
 If the vulnerability is in the CISA Known Exploited Vulnerabilities Catalog: https://www.cisa.gov/known-exploited-vulnerabilities-catalog-print , the KEV field value will be 1, Otherwise the field will be empty.

 __How to run:__
 -Execute python mycode.py